 - shaking out the arms and legs

 - performing wrist and ankle circles

-The little warm up and cool down is simple and nearly any elderly individual can perform it.
+The little warm-up and cool-down are simple, and nearly any elderly individual can perform them.

 The Last Word from Rick

-I know this stuff is obvious but I find it is better when I have evidence backing what I do.
-I might have an opinion or have seen something on the internet but I feel much more comfortable giving something to a client that has been backed by research.
-You may have been doing this already but now you have some research backing what you are doing and if you work with health care professionals like doctors, physical therapists, Chiropractors, massage therapists or occupational therapists, they will like the fact you have some evidence backing what you do.
+I know this stuff is obvious, but I find it is better when I have evidence backing what I do.
+I might have an opinion or have seen something on the internet, but I feel much more comfortable giving something to a client that has been backed by research.
+You may have been doing this already, but now you have some research backing what you are doing.
+If you work with health care professionals like doctors, physical therapists, chiropractors, massage therapists, or occupational therapists, they will like that you have some evidence backing what you do.